Mah224Moud/MultiLang-Code-Snippets/README.md

 "MultiLang-Code-Snippets" is an engaging open-source repository that brings together a wealth of small code snippets in various programming languages.
 Whether you're an enthusiastic beginner eager to learn or an experienced developer seeking to explore new horizons, this repository is designed to provide you with an immersive experience into the diversity of the coding world.

-Discover simple yet informative programs in languages such as `Python`, `Php`, and many more to come.
+Discover simple yet informative programs in languages such as `Python`, `Php`, `C` and many more to come.
 Each snippet is meticulously documented and optimized for easy comprehension, making learning and contributing a breeze.
 Whether you aim to sharpen your skills in a familiar language or venture into an entirely new one, "MultiLang-Code-Snippets" offers you a polyglot playground to expand your programming knowledge.

 Contributions, ideas, and suggestions from the community are welcome!
 Join us to explore the joy of programming in a myriad of languages and contribute to enriching this ever-growing collection of multilingual code.